Once More We Saw Stars

 “A gripping and beautiful book about the power of love in the face of unimaginable loss.”— -Cheryl Strayed, bestselling author of Wild

-In his warm and engaging talks, Jayson Greene draws from "one of the year’s most affecting memoirs” (The Nation).
-His once-in-a-generation work, rich in empathy and completely devoid of self-pity, has reframed discussions around family, parenthood, death, perseverance, healing, what it means to care for others, and what it means, ultimately, to be alive.
+In his warm and engaging talks, Jayson Greene draws from Once More We Saw Stars, “one of the year’s most affecting memoirs” (The Nation).
+Selected as one of TIME’s 100 Must Read Books of 2019, and by Amazon as a Best Biography & Memoir of 2019, the book has reframed discussions around family, parenthood, death, perseverance, healing, what it means to care for others, and what it means, ultimately, to be alive.
 Even though his story is tragic, Greene leaves you uplifted, even hopeful, after hearing it.
 “Many people who come up to me after a talk tell me it left them feeling more whole than when they went in,” he says.
 Greene has also cracked open a discussion on how our culture deals, or rather doesn’t, with that most universal of emotions: grief.
 What does grief look like, feel like, and what can you say to others experiencing it?
 How can we accept grief into our lives and live with it peacefully?

 Though he touches on the whole spectrum of emotions that come with grief, including anger and depression, Greene’s talks are thoughtful, clear-eyed and compassionate.
 They are thoughtfully structured with the hope that everyone, whether they’ve lost a child or not, can find value in them.
 They are, at core, about optimism.
 “There is some part of us that is unshakeably optimistic,” he says about him and his wife, Stacy.
 “We were both wired to be optimists.
 And when something this awful happens, we were broken in a way, but we didn't know how to convert to being pessimists.”

 Four years after Greta’s death made national headlines, in Once More We Saw Stars, Greene charts the difficult months between her death, and the birth of his second child.
-The New York Times writes that Greene “has created a narrative of grief and acceptance that is compulsively readable and never self-indulgent,” and the book has won universal acclaim, appearing on The Today Show and in The Washington Post, People, Publishers Weekly, and Entertainment Weekly.
+The New York Times writes that Greene “has created a narrative of grief and acceptance that is compulsively readable and never self-indulgent,” and the book has won universal acclaim, appearing on The Today Show and in The New York Times, The Washington Post, TIME, People, Rolling Stone, NPR, and more.
 Jayson Greene is a contributing editor at Pitchfork, the influential music site.
 His writing has also appeared in The New York Times, GQ, and other publications.